PeerViewer/codebase/README.md

 ## Download and extract TigerVNC

-Before starting the app, first make sure you have downloaded and extracted the TigerVNC software:
+Before starting the app, first make sure you have downloaded and extracted the VNC software.

+On Linux:

 `./vnc-software/download_tigervnc.sh`

+On Windows:

+`./vnc-software/download_uvnc.sh`

 ## Start the app